PSU-OIT-ARC/django-hipaa/README.md

 - Rate limits the `django.contrib.auth.forms.AuthenticationForm` and resets that rate limit when `django.contrib.auth.forms.SetPasswordForm` is saved.
 - Provides an abstract base model for simple Logging capabilities (which many of this package's features rely on)
 - Automatically logs out a user after a configurable amount of inactivity.
 A simple JavaScript pinging mechanism is used to prevent logouts when the user is actively engaged on a single page for a long time.
-- Ensures passwords are complex (TODO)
+- Ensures passwords are complex
 - Python 3+ only

 # Assumptions